 Term life insurance is without a doubt the most convenient and affordable to buy.
 If you only need the insurance for say 10, 15, or 20 years, then term life insurance is the way to go.

-You can figure out the amount you need and the length of period you will coverage for and go from there.
+You can figure out the amount you need and the length of the period you will need coverage for and go from there.

 Remember, regardless of your current age and health status, it is possible to get the life insurance coverage you need.